pawel-kw/pyxsvs/README.md

  * [fabio](http://sourceforge.net/apps/trac/fable/wiki/fabio) - for reading detector
     data files in different formats.
  * [lmfit](http://cars9.uchicago.edu/software/python/lmfit/) - flexible and easy
     to use non-linear least square fitting utilities.
+Not really used at the moment...